About the Program

 - UM Faculty Scholars are selected to create a diverse distribution of academic disciplines represented within each cohort.

-- UM Faculty Scholars are required to participate in monthly programs on their own campuses and in system-wide events.
+- UM Faculty Scholars are required to participate in monthly programs on their own campuses and in all system-wide events.

 "I have really enjoyed getting to know the other faculty scholars.
 I doubt I would have ever met any of the faculty from other campuses, and now I have points of contact at UMSL, UMKC and MST who can help me reach out to potential collaborators on those campuses."